How a Performance-Based Marketing Agency Drives Results

 After wrapping the campaign, the service provider and the business meet to address campaign performance.
 At this point, payment is exchanged based on the performance.

-Please note this is just a summary.
-This process may include additional steps, parties, etc.
+Please note this is a brief summary.
+This process may include additional steps, parties, etc. A comprehensive performance-based campaign plan should also include:

 Is Performance-Based Marketing Right for You?

-RTB should not be a standalone method, rather it could be an additional layer added to a campaign strategy.
+PBM should not be a standalone method; rather, it could be an additional layer added to a campaign strategy.

 A strong advertising structure is necessary to track data, attribute where traffic is coming from, etc. In addition, the metrics put in place should be reachable and realistic.
 If not, the service seeker will never pay nor ever receive the results they want.